- In 2018, the FDA’s investigation into a link between DCM and dog food alarmed pet owners.

 Since its initial report, the FDA has conducted product testing on grain-free dog food brands listed in the reports and compared the results to other dog foods containing grains.
 They compared the minerals, amino acids, and nutritional contents, including protein, fat, fiber, and starch.
 Initial results showed both kinds of food—grain-free and foods with grain—had similar nutritional contents.

-In June 2019, the FDA released its most recent update, which concluded: “The FDA is continuing to investigate and gather more information in an effort to identify whether there is a specific dietary link to development of DCM and will provide updates to the public as information develops.”
+In June 2019, the FDA released an update, which concluded: “The FDA is continuing to investigate and gather more information in an effort to identify whether there is a specific dietary link to development of DCM and will provide updates to the public as information develops.”

 Is Grain-Free Dog Food Linked to DCM?